openstack/neutron/doc/source/admin/ovn/sriov.rst

    _uuid               : 43047e7b-4c78-4984-9788-6263fcc69885
    external_ids        : {}
    ha_chassis          : [3005bf84-fc95-4361-866d-bfa1c980adc8, 72c7671e-dd48-4100-9741-c47221672961]
-   name                : default_ha_chassis_group
+   name                : neutron-4b2944ca-c7a3-4cf6-a9c8-6aa541a20535

 .. end

 .. note::

-  For now, the OVN driver only has one HA Chassis Group created called ``default_ha_chassis_group``.
-All ``external`` ports in the system will belong to this group.
+  The external ports will be placed on a HA Chassis Group for the network that the port belongs to.
+Those HA Chassis Groups are named as ``neutron-<Neutron Network UUID>``, as seeing in the output above.
+You can also use this "name" with the ``ovn-nbctl list`` command when searching for a specific HA Chassis Group.

-The chassis that are members of the ``default_ha_chassis_group`` HA Chassis Group are listed in the ``ha_chassis`` column.
+The chassis that are members of the HA Chassis Group are listed in the ``ha_chassis`` column.
 Those are the gateway nodes (controller or networker nodes) in the deployment and it's where the ``external`` ports will be scheduled.
 In order to find which gateway node the external ports are scheduled on use the following command:

 .. code-block:: bash